VVKonstantin/javascript-algorithms/README.md

-# Небольшой сборник алгоритмических задач
+# 14 algorithms

-## Обзор
+## About

-В данной проектной работе представлена реализация алгоритмов 14 задач.
+This project work presents the implementation of algorithms for 14 different tasks.